 Step 7: Trim the excess cord and melt the ends

-You can now use your scissors to trim off the extra cord closely to the last knot you tied.
-I trim one at a time, and use my lighter to quickly melt the end I cut, wait a second for the melted cord to cool just a bit and then use my thumb to press the melted end onto the surrounding cord so it hardens as it attaches.
+You can now use your scissors to trim off the extra cord close to the last knot that you tied.
+I trim one at a time and use my lighter to quickly melt the end I cut.
+Wait a second for the melted cord to cool just a bit and then use my thumb to press the melted end onto the surrounding cord so it hardens as it attaches.
 You must be careful with this step.
-The melted cord is extremely hot, and it's possible to get burned, so you might also try using a soldering iron or wood burning tool for the melting step if you wish, or even use something like a butter knife, the side of your lighter, or the knurled section of a tool to flatten out the melted end of the cord to finish it.
+The melted cord is extremely hot, and it's possible to get burned, so you might also try using a soldering iron or wood burning tool for the melting step if you wish.
+Or even use something like a butter knife, the side of your lighter, or the knurled section of a tool to flatten out the melted end of the cord to finish it.

-An alternative to melting the ends, is to tuck/pull the ends under the last couple of knots.
-I have used hemostats to do this on the inside of the bracelet, then trim them to finish.
-It does work, and is just barely noticeable as the cords add a slight buldge at that end of the bracelet.
+An alternative to melting the ends, is to tuck/pull the ends under the last couple of knots (I have used hemostats to do this on the inside of the bracelet) then trim them to finish.
+It does work, and is just barely noticeable as the cords add a slight bulge at that end of the bracelet.